christso/crypto-investing-guide/README.md

 Bitcoin has a 4 year halving cycle, with 2 years of bull market and 2 years of bear market.
 As with any asset class, it is not immune to speculative mania and leverage, which causes the its price to overextend before a steep correction.

+The Stock-To-Flow (S2F) ratio provides a fundamental basis in which to value Bitcoin.

 ![](images/btc-s2fx-20210301.png)
 "New orange dot: Feb close $45,240!
 (Jan was $33,141 and current price is $46,500)" - [@100trillionUSD on 2021-03-01](https://twitter.com/100trillionUSD/status/1366300758036131840).

-[Money, Bitcoin and Time: Part 1 of 3](https://breedlove22.medium.com/money-bitcoin-and-time-part-1-of-3-b4f6bb036c04) explains Bitcoin in terms of "hard" and "soft" money.
+[Money, Bitcoin and Time: Part 1 of 3](https://breedlove22.medium.com/money-bitcoin-and-time-part-1-of-3-b4f6bb036c04) explains S2F in terms of "hard" and "soft" money.

 Hard money is more trustworthy as a store of value precisely because it resists intentional debasements of its value by others and therefore maintains salability across time.
 The hardness of a monetary good, also known as its soundness, is determined by the stock-to-flow ratio: